Helping Healthcare Providers Make More Informed Decisions For Better Patient Outcomes

 At Bamboo Health, we put patients at the forefront when we design solutions.
 We have developed dozens of awareness applications for healthcare providers and pharmacists to use to make more informed clinical decisions.
 We regularly check-in with our customers to see how we can make improvements and support whole person care.

-Bamboo Health offers a range of solutions that support both physical and mental health in a variety of ways – from prevention of substance misuse, to facilitating behavioral health intervention and care, and increasing communication among providers for continuity of care.
+Bamboo Health offers a range of solutions that support both physical and mental health in a variety of ways – from distilling information for more informed decision-making, to facilitating behavioral health intervention and care, and increasing communication among providers for continuity of care.
 Most of these solutions work behind the scenes to support your care team.
-We encourage patients and their families to learn more about all our solutions, but we most frequently receive questions about the NarxCare application.
+We encourage patients and their families to learn more about all our solutions, but we most frequently receive questions about the NarxCare platform.

 The goal of this page is to help patients and their families understand what NarxCare is, what it does, how it works, and why your provider may use it.